 Now click the next button.
 Everything else should be the same.
 If you get stuck, you may need to wait for the change in your Nameservers to take effect before proceeding.
 Be patient.

 If you made it this far, congratulations!
-As you can see, it is super easy to Install WordPress and set up a Blog.
+As you can see, from this WordPress tutorial 2019, it is super easy to download and install WordPress and set up a Blog.